 In Estado de México Otomi, it is translated as “people will be raised from the dead,” in Teutila Cuicatec as “the dead having to come to life again,” in San Mateo del Mar Huave as “arose from the grave” (source: Viola Waterhouse in Notes on Translation August 1966, p.
 86ff.), and in Kriol as gidap laibala brom dedbala or “get up alive from the dead” (source: Sam Freney in this article .)

-The Greek in Acts 6:15 that is translated as “his face was like the face of an angel” or similar in English is translated in Matumbi as “his face changed to look like that of an angel” as in an transformation-like act.
+The Greek in Matthew 14:30 that is translated as “see (or: notice) the wind” in English is translated in Matumbi idiomatically as “hear the wind.”
 (Source: Pioneer Bible Translators, project-specific notes in Paratext)

-The Greek in Matthew 25:1 that is translated as “went to meet” in English is translated in Matumbi as “waited (for the bridegroom).”
+The Greek in Acts 2:4 that is translated as “gave them ability” or similar in English is translated in Matumbi as “empowered them.”
 (Source: Pioneer Bible Translators, project-specific notes in Paratext)